aws-samples/hardeneks/README.md

 **Configuration File**:

-You can create a configuration file to specify list of rules to run.
-You can also add namespaces to be skipped.
+Default behavior is to run all the checks.
+If you want to provide your own config file to specify list of rules to run, you can use the --config flag.You can also add namespaces to be skipped.

 Following is a sample config file:

 ```yaml
 ---